lammps/lammps/doc/src/compute_count_type.rst

 type or the number of bonds by bond type.
 The latter can be useful in reactive simulations where bonds are broken or created.

-Note that for this command, bonds are the topological kind enumerated in a data file, initially read by the :doc:`read_data <read_data>` command.
+Note that for this command, bonds are the topological ones enumerated in a data file, initially read by the :doc:`read_data <read_data>` command.
 They do not refer to bonds defined on-the-fly by bond-order or reactive pair styles.